workiom/monfield/README.md

 OPTIONS:

     -h, --help                      print this help message
     --dryrun                        print the mongo scripting calls instead of executing them
-    --query-value-function          function name to be called on every query value, e.g. passing ObjectId will call
+    --query-value-constructor       constructor name to be called on every query value, e.g. passing ObjectId will
-                                    ObjectId("query-value") on query values
+                                    call ObjectId("query-value") on query
-                                    (Not passing this option means that all query values are passed literally)
+                                    values (Not passing this option means
+                                    that all query values are passed
+                                    literally)
-    --update-value-function         function name to be called on every update value e.g. passing ISODate will call
+    --update-value-constructor      constructor name to be called on every update value e.g. passing ISODate will
-                                    ISODate("update-value") on update values
+                                    call ISODate("update-value") on update
-                                    (Not passing this option means that all query values are passed literally)
+                                    values (Not passing this option means
+                                    that all query values are passed
+                                    literally)

 MIGRATION FILE: